OpenTechSchool/html-css-beginners/core/style.md

 to the HTML document, same as the "src" for the `<img>` tag in the previous chapter.

-Once you link your external CSS file, open your HTML file in the browser, open your console (see Browser Console in the previous chapter) then click on the Network tab.
-When you reload the page, the Network tab will show all the files that were loaded as part of your page.
-You should see the path of your CSS file and under the STATUS column see a *200 OK* response.

-That means your file is read from your browser and linked to your HTML document in the right way.
-Now we are ready to work with it.

 ## Let's add some colors!

 CSS has a simple syntax.